basarat/demo-typestyle/01-intro/script.md

 });
 ```

-And returns a generated CSS class name:
+It generates a CSS class based on this object and returns the name of the class as a string.

 ```js
 import { style } from "typestyle";